BinyuHuang-nju/zab-tla/README.md

 In *Step f.2.1* in paper, in general, since each follower in Q will receive *NEWEPOCH* before receiving *NEWLEADER*, the *currentEpoch[i]* of server *i* is equal to the epoch in *NEWLEADER*.
 In some extreme cases, the *currentEpoch[i]* may be larger than the epoch in *NEWLEADER*.
 In these cases, comparing that server *i* perform a new round of election, we discard such messages whose epoch is smaller than local epoch.

 ## Addition in specification
+> This section describes parts that are added in our specification compared with the protocol in paper.

 ### Issue 4 Line: 261, Action: Restart, RecoveryAfterRestart, HandleRecoveryRequest, HandleRecoveryResponse, FindCluster
 *Step l.3.3* and *Step l.3.4* in paper describe the process of the leader replying when receiving *CEPOCH*, and adding it to *Q* after receiving *ACK-LD*.
 These steps describe how leader lets a new member join the cluster, but the paper lacks the process of how a certain server finds a leader and sends *CEPOCH* to it.
 Here we imitate the recovery mechanism of View-Stamped Replication.
 The specific process is: